- ✓ Check Availability

 All our South and Mid Wales collections:

-Cross the Severn Bridge and you are soon in the Wye Valley or the Vale of Usk with the Brecon Beacons, where we have several recommendations, and Black Mountains beyond.
+Cross the Severn Bridge and you are soon in the Wye Valley and the Vale of Usk with the Brecon Beacons, where we have several recommendations, then into the Black Mountains.

-Or drop down to Cardiff, where there are highly recommendable places to stay, and Swansea, or rather Penarth, an unlikely setting for an excellent boutique hotel and spa.
+Or drop down to the bustling capital, Cardiff where there are some highly recommended places to stay.
+If this doesn't take your fancy then try Swansea, a seemingly unlikely setting for an excellent boutique hotel and spa.

 The Brecon Beacons

-The Felin Fach Griffin is our top choice amongst the best places to stay here.
-This gastropub has a laid back atmosphere with squashy leather sofas surrounding a warming open fire, simple, stylish food and country style bedrooms with supremely comfy beds.
+- The Felin Fach Griffin is a top choice.
+This gastropub has a laidback atmosphere with squashy leather sofas surrounding a warming open fire, simple, stylish food and country style bedrooms with supremely comfy beds.
 Just what's required after a day in the hills!